oscimp/WRTD-FMC-ADC/si570/README.md

 ### RFREQ conversion

 The Si570 documentation describes the RFREQ value as a 38bit fixed point number.
-The 10 most significant bits are the decimal part and the 28 remaining are the fractionnal part.
+The 10 most significant bits are the integer part and the 28 remaining are the fractionnal part.
 This is not a usual format to work with so I wrote two conversion functions, transforming the 38bit number (stored inside a 64bit unsigned integer as the lower bits) to a double precision floating point number from the IEEE norm, and the reverse operation.

 These function can be accessed with the `rfreq.h` header and are named respectively `rfreq_to_float` and `float_to_rfreq`.

-If you have two 32bit unsigned integer containing the decimal and fractionnal part of RFREQ, you can reconstruct RFREQ into a 64bit unsigned integer using this formula:
+If you have two 32bit unsigned integer containing the integer and fractionnal part of RFREQ, you can reconstruct RFREQ into a 64bit unsigned integer using this formula:
 ```c
 uint64_t rfreq = (((uint64_t) rfreq_int) << 28) | rfreq_frac;
 ```